 - Additional kosher salt plus freshly ground black pepper to taste

-- ½ cup diced, cooked chicken per serving (we rub boneless, skinless chicken breasts with olive oil, salt and pepper and grill them until cooked through)
+- 1/2 cup diced, cooked chicken per serving (we use store-bought rotisserie chicken or rub boneless, skinless chicken breasts with olive oil, salt and pepper and grill them until cooked through)

 - Place a large pot of salted water over high heat and bring to a boil.
 Cook pasta to al dente, per package instructions.
 Drain and set aside.

 - Meanwhile, in a large saute pan, melt butter over medium heat.
 Add onion, celery, carrots, and butternut squash and cook until onion is translucent and the rest of the vegetables are tender, about 7 minutes.

 - Add garlic, thyme, and 1/2 teaspoon salt and saute for another minute, stirring frequently.

 - Sprinkle in flour and cook, stirring constantly, for one minute.
 Continuing over medium heat, slowly add broth, stirring constantly, and bring to a boil.
 Reduce heat to medium-low and simmer until the mixture thickens, stirring frequently, about 5 minutes.

 - Taste and add additional salt along with freshly ground black pepper, to taste.

 - To add meat, scoop about 1 1/2 cups pasta mixture to a separate pan over low heat.
 Gently mix in 1/2 cup diced, cooked chicken per serving and cook until the entire mixture is heated through.